 But you don't and it's oh so obvious.
-You are little more than, as the book of James describes frauds, one who "boasteth himself of a false gift is like clouds and wind without rain."
+You are, as the book of James notes, one who "boasteth himself of a false gift is like clouds and wind without rain."
 What is simultaneously puzzling, depressing and delightful to me is that you are so blinded by your arrogance.

 With all this in mind, I came across an interesting essay about Russell Kirk this morning.
 Though not a Southerner, Kirk often identified with the Southern conservative mind.
 He found in Southern agrarianism, a kindred spirit.
 A recent essay reveals a few of Kirk's idiosyncrasies.